Assessment and Rehabilitation Services

 Home

-A strong psychosocial risk assessment helps you identify hidden stressors, support employee mental health and meet evolving legal requirements.
-Whether you’re responding to increased mental health concerns, high turnover or legislative requirements, we offer evidence-based support to help you build psychosocial safety with confidence.
+Whether you’re responding to rising mental health concerns, organisational change, high turnover or health and safety obligations, we provide evidence-based advisory services and practical next steps to help you build psychosocial safety with confidence.

-Under New Zealand’s Health and Safety at Work Act 2015, organisations have a legal duty to manage all risks to health and safety—including psychosocial risks.
+Under the Health and Safety at Work Act 2015, New Zealand organisations have a duty to manage risks to health and safety, including psychosocial risks.

 Hazard identification and risk assessment.
 We examine existing data, along with surveys, interviews and focus groups to understand the unique psychosocial risks in your workplace.
 This may include standalone assessments or integration with our broader Workplace Wellbeing Assessments.